-a.
-Conditions on LOC: for all a, $b \in LOC$ , (i) $a \subseteq b$ or $b \subseteq a$ or $a \cap b = \emptyset$ ; (ii) if $a \subseteq b$ , (b-a) $\in LOC$ b.
-Conditions on s: for all a, $b \in LOC$ , (i) $a \subset b$ iff $s(a) \subseteq s(b)$ ; (ii) if $a \subseteq b$ , s(b-a) = s(b)-s(a)
+- a.
+Conditions on LOC: for all $a, b \in LOC$, (i) $a \subseteq b$ or $b \subseteq a$ or $a \cap b = \emptyset$; (ii) if $a \subseteq b$, (b-a) $\in LOC$ - b.
+Conditions on s: for all a, b \in LOC, (i) a \subset b iff s(a) \subset s(b); (ii) if a \subset b, s(b-a) = s(b)-s(a)

 Since it is unusual to take a symbol to be part of another symbol, it should be emphasized that the notation $a \subseteq b$ is to be taken literally, with the locus (and thus symbol) a being a subpart of the locus b (this can for instance be further analyzed as: the set of points a in signing space is a subset of the set of points b in signing space).
-The condition $a \subset b$ iff $s(a) \subset s(b)$ should thus be read as: the locus a is a proper subpart of the locus b just in case the denotation of a is a proper subpart of the denotation of b.
-If we wanted to state an analogous condition in a more standard system in which the variables are letters rather than loci, we could for instance require that the denotation s(v) of a variable called v should be a subpart of the denotation s(w) of a variable called w because graphically v can be viewed as a subpart of w.
+The condition $a \subseteq b$ iff $s(a) \subseteq s(b)$ should thus be read as: the locus a is a proper subpart of the locus a is a proper subpart of the locus a is a proper subpart of the denotation of a is a p letters rather than loci, we could for instance require that the denotation s(v) of a variable called v should be a subpart of the denotation s(w) of a variable called w because graphically v can be viewed as a subpart of w.
 Because inclusion of one symbol in another is so uncommon with letters, this would of course be a very odd condition to have; but it is a much more natural condition when the variables are loci rather than letters.